efahssi/elias-web/content/_index.md

 author = "Elias Fahssi"
 +++

-WWelcome to my digital garden, an open book where [pen trials](https://medievalbooks.nl/tag/pen-trials/) -- thoughts, reflections, and insights -- take shape.
+Welcome to my digital garden, an open book where [pen trials](https://medievalbooks.nl/tag/pen-trials/) -- thoughts, reflections, and insights -- take shape.

 Topics may include but are not limited to: the use of computers in humanities teaching and research, prefabrication and off-site construction, music and fountain pen reviews, marketing, business technology, or hot takes on architecture.